-The female condom is one of the barrier methods of contraception and is to be worn inside your vagina.
-It prevents pregnancy by preventing the entry of sperm into your womb in order to avoid fertilization of the egg.
+The female condom is one of the barrier contraception methods and is to be worn inside your vagina.
+It prevents pregnancy by preventing the entry of sperm into your womb to avoid fertilization of the egg.

 This contraceptive device has to be inserted into your vagina before sexual intercourse.
 Ensure that the penis of your partner does not come in contact with your genital area before it is fitted.
-This is because it is possible for semen to be released from a man’s penis even before he has attained orgasm.
+This is because semen can be released from a man’s penis even before he has attained orgasm.

 Most female condoms are usually lubricated prior to packaging to make its use smoother and easier, but you can also make use of extra lubricants (lube).